YARC-Official/Genrelizer/README-draft.md

 ### Can I submit a pull request to add a new mapping or alias?
 **Yes!** Genrelizer is meant to be crowdsourced, and we're always happy to receive new mappings and aliases from the community.
 Please make sure you follow these rules:
-* Key strings should be all-lowercase.
-This doesn't strictly matter because all of Genrelizer's string comparisons are case-insensitive, but we keep it that way for readability
-* Value strings should be in Title Case, because they will be displayed case-sensitively in some contexts in YARG
+* Follow the capitalization patterns that you see in each file.
+In some cases, this is just for readability, but many Title Case strings in these files will be rendered case-sensitively in _YARG_
 * Don't submit aliases between genre names that have _any_ semantic difference.
 Aliases have to be absolutely 100% synonymous to be valid
 * _Do_ try to be exhaustive with aliases for nonsemantic differences.
 If a genre might hyphenate two words, alias the hyphenated version to the non-hyphenated one or vice-versa (your call, depending on which is more common).
 If there's a shortened version of a word (like "prog" for "progressive"), alias one to the other.
 When a genre name has multiple of these scenarios at once, create aliases for all the possible permutations (`progressive hip-hop`, `prog hip-hop`, `progressive hip hop`, `prog hip hop`...)
 * Try to avoid subgenre names that are just adjectives - we prefer "alternative rock" over "alternative".
 You can bend this rule if a genre name is getting overly long, or if the adjective-only form is much more common in everyday use